payola/Payola/docs/user_guide.md

 As some analyses can take a really long time to finish (some may be theoretically infinite), there's a timeout field in the top-right corner as well as a `Stop` button.
 By default, an analysis times out in 30 seconds.
 If you find it's too short time to evaluate your analysis, change it to a higher value.

 Now press the `Run Analysis` button.
-The wells of plugins which are being evaluated will turn yellow (if the analysis is being executed in one single step, you will be switched right to the results).
+The boxes of plugins which are being evaluated will turn yellow (if the analysis is being executed in one single step, you will be switched right to the results).

 ![Running Analysis](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/analysis_running.png)